 Choose an IGC file, recorded with a FLARM device:

-FLARM devices store some randomly chosen relative positions of other aircraft in an IGC file.
-This data is then analyzed to determine the transmission range.
-As the transmission depends equally on your and the other aircraft’s radio performance, which is unknown, a large number of data points must be collected.
-The inherent limitation of this analysis is that it can only examine and show successful transmissions.
+FLARM devices store some randomly chosen relative positions received from other aircraft in an IGC file.
+This data is then analyzed to determine the reception range.
+As the range depends equally on your and the other aircraft’s radio performance, which is unknown, a large number of data points must be collected.
+The inherent limitation of this analysis is that it can only examine and show successful receptions.
 Therefore it can indicate areas of confirmed performance, but can only hint at areas with no reception, as there will be little or no data from there.
+Based on this approach, the transmission range cannot be assessed, but reception range is a reasonably proxy for transmission range, with some exceptions.
+(Note that some ground-based tools for assessing the transmission range exist e.g. from Ktrax; these however only give indicative information due to a lack of calibration and also require extensive flight time.)

 How can I improve the transmission range?